Max Planck Institute for Ornithology

 The Max Planck Institute for Ornithology (Max-Planck-Institut für Ornithologie, abbreviated MPIO) was a non-university research institution under the sponsorship of the Max Planck Society.
 As of 1 January 2023, it merged with the Max Planck Institute for Neurobiology (MPIN) to form the new Max Planck Institute for Biological Intelligence (MPI-BI).
 The MPIO was located in Seewiesen, which belongs to the municipality of Pöcking in Upper Bavaria.

-The institutes’s focus was on basic scientific research in the fields of organismic biology, zoology, ornithology, neurobiology, behavioural ecology, evolutionary biology and evolutionary genetics.
+The institute’s focus was on basic scientific research in the fields of organismic biology, zoology, ornithology, neurobiology, behavioural ecology, evolutionary biology and evolutionary genetics.

 The institute is managed on a collegial basis, i.e. one of the two directors of the institute takes over the management for a certain time period.
 The last managing director was Manfred Gahr (2020–2022).

 History and current developments

 The Max Planck Institute for Behavioural Physiology was inaugurated in Seewiesen in 1958 under the direction of Erich von Holst and the later Nobel Prize winner Konrad Lorenz.
 In 1959, the Ornithological station in Radolfzell was attached to the MPI for Behavioral Physiology.
 Up to this day, the coordination of bird ringing for South Germany, Austria and Berlin happens in Radolfzell.
 The Max Planck Institute is a member of the European Union for Bird Ringing (EURING).

 The history of the ornithological station in Radolfzell reaches back to the former Rossitten Bird Observatory, which was founded by the German Ornithological Society under Johannes Thienemann in 1901 in what was then East Prussia (today the Rybatschi Bird Observatory).
 In 1924, the Rossitten Bird Observatory was integrated into the Kaiser Wilhelm Society, moved to Radolfzell in 1946 and incorporated into the Max Planck Society in 1949.

 In 1999, the Max Planck Institute for Behavioural Physiology closed down and became the research unit for Ornithology of the Max Planck Society by making the departments of Eberhard Gwinner (Andechs) and Peter Berthold at the ornithological station in Radolfzell independent.
 In 2004, the research unit turned into the Max Planck Institute for Ornithology.

 Until June 2019, the Max Planck Institute for Ornithology had a branch in Radolfzell on Lake Constance and in Konstanz, with the directors Margaret Crofoot, Martin Wikelski and Iain Couzin.
 They are now the independent Max Planck Institute of Animal Behavior.

 On 1 January 2023, the Max Planck Institute for Ornithology and the Max Planck Institute of Neurobiology merged to form the new Max Planck Institute for Biological Intelligence (MPI-BI).